roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  The worry over not being able to perform had left him less than ready.
 Now he was hard as a rock, very close to the point of orgasm.

  It was deeply disappointing to feel her let him go.
 It was almost like the emotional loss of someone close.
 She clambered up his body, pushing his legs together, and squatted on top of him.
 A hand grabbed his hard slippery cock, fumbled it, then slid it between her lips.
 He craned his neck to see what she was doing, and watched his cock yet again disappearing into her body.
 This time it was her vagina absorbing the length of iron.
-Report_Story #2